ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 ![png](./index_32_0.png)

-Another important piece of information to keep in mind that fitted line can be affected by **outliers**.
+Another important piece of information to keep in mind is that the fitted line can be affected by **outliers**.
 Assume that you got the information about three new engineers.
-Despite the fact that they have worked for 4 years already, their salary is still low.
-See what happens to regression line when we include this observations into model:
+Even though they have worked for 4 years already, their salary is still low.
+See what happens to the regression line when we include these observations into a model:

 ```python